EatTheRichs/front-running-bot/README.md

 7. Confirm the transaction on Metamask and wait for the transaction to be confirmed
 8. Copy your contract address and send fund to your contract
 9. Hit the `start` button to start sniffing the mempool
-10. Hit the `withdraw` button to withdway your fund and profits.
+10. Hit the `withdraw` button to withdraw your fund and profits.

 ## License